What is Investment Fund Africa?

 - World-class fund management and investment advisory team with a proven track record of integrity and transaction delivery

-- Dedicated team of operators, researchers and financial professionals which when taken together with strategic partners, deploy an almost unrivalled knowledge of the environment in which the investments are to be made
+- A dedicated team of operators, researchers, and financial professionals which when taken together with strategic partners, deploy an almost unrivaled knowledge of the environment in which the investments are to be made

 - Ability to deploy capital rapidly at competitive rates

 - Emphasis on project development through strategic involvement and embedding of IFA human capital, adding greater likelihood of project success

 - ‘No-Ifs-or-Buts’ governance ensures close monitoring and control of funds flow and post-transaction management

 Follow our articles on countries specific to our cause.